ROTGP/rest-easy/README.md

 ```

 ## Validation
 Laravel [Validation](https://laravel.com/docs/7.x/validation) is powerful, but it can be painful and tedious.
 This trait aims to make validation automatic, simple, and flexible.
-Validation is automatically performed with `update` and `store`
+Validation is automatically performed on all `update` and `store`
  (`PUT` and `POST`) requests.

-Simply define your rules in your model using the `validationRules` method.
+Simply define your [rules](https://laravel.com/docs/7.x/validation#available-validation-rules) in your model using the `validationRules` method.
 This method also includes an [optional](https://laravel.com/docs/7.x/helpers#method-optional) `$authUser` parameter, allowing conditional validation based on the auth user making the request.

 ```php